Orders

 Use Case:

-Best for traders who want to lock in profits without actively monitoring the market.
+Suitable for traders who want to lock in profits without actively monitoring the market.

 Useful for momentum traders setting structured exit strategies.